atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/union-animated.md

 reviewers: []
 feedback_doc_url: https://docs.google.com/document/d/12dp24i8H3q4v_IbGIbJKF-yZirvhtHmEQ6AvC9K91gw/edit?usp=sharing
 image:
-description: Visualize how SQL is joining two tables using a Union All
+description: Visualize how SQL is joining two tables using a Union All join.
+See animated visualizations of the data being Unioned in SQL.
+Learn more.
 is_featured: false
 img_border_on_default: false